I’m excited to announce the release of my newest PDF pattern! Its a felt and faux fur Stuffed Hedgehog Pattern!

 Looking for a unique artisan created handmade gift?
 I’m also offering these little dollies for sale in my Etsy shop.
 Swing on by to snatch one up today, or to order your very own custom made Daffodilly Doll.

-Theses adorable fruit brooches are the perfect accompaniment to any fun summer outfit!
+Theses fruit brooches are the perfect accompaniment to any fun summer outfit!
 Pin them to your clothes, or to a jacket or bag!
-You can even give them away as summer party favors, or as a gift to your bestie!
+You could even give them away as summer party favors!

 Tools and Supplies: